typo3-themes/theme_bootstrap4/Resources/Public/Contrib/Bootstrap/docs/components/forms.md

 ## Validation

-Bootstrap includes validation styles for error, warning, and success states on form controls.
-To use, add `.has-warning`, `.has-error`, or `.has-success` to the parent element.
-Any `.control-label`, `.form-control`, and `.text-help` within that element will receive the validation styles.
+Bootstrap includes validation styles for danger, warning, and success states on form controls.
+To use, add `.has-warning`, `.has-danger`, or `.has-success` to the parent element.
+Any `.form-control-label`, `.form-control`, and `.text-help` within that element will receive the validation styles.

 {% comment %}
 {% callout warning %}